skipjack/react-banner/src/site/content/customization.md

 A callback fired every time the user types in the search field.

-## Custom Links

-Passing a custom link component can be an easy way to extend the navigation section of the banner.
-For example, you could pass a custom component that acts as a dropdown to render `children` if your site contains a large amount of pages.

-There are two pre-built link components provided in the `/src/links` directory: `StandardLink` being the default while `SPALink` can be used for single page applications using react-router (like this site, for example).
-The data from each link object, described below, is spread onto this component as props as well as a BEM element class name and active modifier class (if the link is active).
-To create your own link component, please see the [two defaults][3] and start from there.

 ## Link Data

 Each link object **MUST** contain `title` and `url` properties.
 This component will also handle the first level of `children` link objects by displaying a secondary navigation menu under the main banner.
 Any more levels of nested `children` would have to be handled using a custom link component (described above) or in another part of your site.
 Here's an example of a valid link object: